kbinani/eglyf/README.md

 - `--name`: Custom name for the output font, formatted as "family/subFamily/fullName/postScriptName"
   - Example: `"My EgyptHiero/Regular/My Egyptian Hieroglyphs Regular/MyEgyptianHieroglyphs-Regular"`
 - `--disable-mdc-subst`: Disable some GSUB lookups for Manuel de Codage support (optional)

+## Disclaimer

+This tool modifies font files but does not check the license terms of the input fonts.
+Users are responsible for ensuring that any modifications made to fonts comply with the original font's license terms.
+Some font licenses may not permit modification or may have specific requirements for derivative works.

 ## Dependencies